Jenniffer González-Colón: Chairwoman of the Republican Party of Puerto Rico

 In November 2015, González was unanimously elected as chairwoman of the Republican Party of Puerto Rico after being the party's vice-chair for eight years.
-She succeeded Aguadilla mayor Carlos Méndez in the position that once was held by former governor Don Luis A. Ferré, founder of the New Progressive Party, and Dr. Jose Celso Barbosa the founder of both the Republican Party and the statehood movement in Puerto Rico.
+She succeeded Aguadilla mayor Carlos Méndez in the position that once was held by former governor Don Luis A. Ferré, founder of the New Progressive Party, and Jose Celso Barbosa the founder of both the Republican Party and the statehood movement in Puerto Rico.
 During the 2020 Republican National Convention, she was unable to travel to the convention venue due to the fact that she was in self-quarantine after having tested positive to the novel coronavirus or COVID-19.
 She delegated her role of delegation chair at the 2020 convention in Kevin Romero, who became the youngest delegation chair and roll call participant in 2020.
+In September 2023, Jennifer González announced that she would run in the 2024 primary for the Puerto Rico gubernatorial elections.

 House Minority Leader

 In 2012, González was again re-elected, this time gathering the most votes overall, despite the fact that her party lost the majority of seats.
 The same night of the election, she was selected to become minority leader of her party.